Massachusetts is Unaffordable

 Housing Unattainability

-The median Massachusetts family cannot afford the median Massachusetts home.
+The median MA family cannot afford the median MA home.
 Prices have risen 55% since 2019.

 Median Price